MuKonqi/nottodbox/README.md

         - Link
         - Text color (only for HTML format)
         - Background color (only for HTML format)
-- Settings:
-    - Auto-save:
-        - This triggered when the document content's changes.
-        - This is disabled and can't be enabled for old diaries.
-        - This can't change backups.
-    - Format:
-        - Plain-text
-        - Markdown
-        - HTML
 - Standart Qt's text edit box with opening links support

 ### Settings